pulumi/pulumi/docs/design/clouds.md

 #### Stacks/Services

+TODO: this section is out of date.
+We no longer target CloudFormation, and instead orchestrate resource CRUD manually.

 Each Mu Stack compiles into a [CloudFormation Stack]( http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html), leveraging a 1:1 mapping.
 The only exceptions to this rule are resource types that map directly to a CloudFormation resource name, backed either by a